– TCO Certified Accepted Substance List

 - Assessment is freely available here

-- Expired chemical assessment report and approved benchmark score.
+- The benchmark is altered from 2 to U after a re-classification of the carcinogenicity endpoint.
 A valid assessment report must be submitted or this chemical will be removed from the accepted substance list on the set sunset date.

 - Trade name specific benchmark in accordance to polymeric criteria in GreenScreen v1.4 for organic substances.
 Other trade names for the same CAS# number must provide a separate GS assessment since any relevant production impurity can impact the final benchmark.

 All substances on this list have been reviewed and the benchmark set by Licensed GreenScreen profilers.
 For assessments that are not freely available, please contact the Licensed GreenScreen Profiler (Profiler) who conducted the assessment to purchase access to the completed assessment.